Galway & Inishmore

 This was a week later, our last day with the rental car.
 We were on our way back to Dublin to drop it off.
 But first, we had a last bit of sightseeing to do.

-The countryside was, as usual, green and bucolic.
+The countryside was, as usual, bucolic.
 We rolled up and down the green hills, past sheep, tractors, and cottages.
 At one point, as we rounded a bend, a sign came into view on the hillside above us.
 It read “Hollywood,” which is exactly where we were: a village in County Wicklow, of about 500 people.

 We pressed on.
 And as we did, the landscape transformed.
 We were gaining in altitude as we ascended into the Wicklow Mountains.
 The landscape became rockier, more rugged, and we were treated to an ever-improving sight of the valleys below us.